 Birdsall House – Peekskill

-At this “craft beer gastropub” in Peekskill, families can hang out in the large, 2,000-square-foot beer garden, which includes both patio seating and picnic tables.
-Most of the beers hail from New York, and the weekday happy hour goes until 7pm if you’re looking for a mid-week break from cooking.
+At this “craft beer gastropub” in Peekskill, families can hang out in the large beer garden, which includes both patio seating and picnic tables.
+Lots of the draft beers hail from the East Coast, and the weekday happy hour goes until 7pm if you’re looking for a mid-week break from cooking.
 The pub serves lunch and dinner, plus brunch on the weekends, with a kids’ menu that features favorites like mac and cheese and mini burgers.
 For the youngest visitors, there are highchairs available, too.
 Kids getting restless?
 Let them try out the bocce ball court.

 Try the Toll House Pancakes at the Brazen Fox for an extra special treat.